Chevoor: The Furniture Hub

 Chevoor has had a long legacy of being a key hub of the furniture trade in South India.
 The furniture business of Chevoor is more than 100 years old.
 Almost all houses here own a manufacturing unit and a showroom.
 More than 10,000 workers are associated with the furniture business in Chevoor.
-Rose Wood and Teak Wood are mainly used here and all types of furniture are available hear.
+Rose Wood and Teak Wood are mainly used here and all types of furniture are available here.